PoCInnovation/Workshops/p2p/1.Solidity/README.md

 ```

-Then, run `npm install` at the root of the cloned repository.
+Then, run `npm install` at the root of the downloaded folder.

 ## Step 1 : Solidity & the contract :memo: